 In 2016 Timothy Ridout become the first-ever British winner of the Lionel Tertis International Viola Competition.
 He is currently studying at the Kronberg Academy in Germany with Nobuko Imai.

-In 2016 Timothy was the first ever British winner of the Lionel Tertis International Viola Competition and was selected for representation by Young Classical Artists Trust (YCAT).
-Previous awards include 1st Prize at the 2014 Cecil Aronowitz and 2nd Prize at the 2015 Windsor Festival International String Competitions.
+In 2016 Timothy was the first British winner of the Lionel Tertis International Viola Competition and was selected for representation by Young Classical Artists Trust (YCAT).
+Previous awards include 1st Prize at the 2014 Cecil Aronowitz and 2nd Prize at the 2015 Windsor Festival International Competitions.

-Over the last year Timothy has performed widely in Europe, highlights including recitals at Wigmore Hall, Munich Gasteig, Verbier Academy & Festival and Schloss Elmau.
-He takes part in the Eggenfelden Klassisch, Valdres Sommersymfoni, Koblenz, Musikdorf Ernen, Beethoven Bonn Festivals, IMS Prussia Cove Open Chamber Music and gives performances with the Nash Ensemble.
-In 2017 he returns to appear as soloist with the Baden-Baden Philharmonie and performs Mozart with the European Union Chamber, Young Musicians and Oxford Symphony orchestras, a performance of the Walton Concerto at St. John’s Smith Square, and the premiere of a new work by Desmond Clarke at Milton Court, Barbican.
+Over the last year Timothy has performed widely in Europe, highlights including recitals at Wigmore Hall, the Gasteig Munich, Brighton Festival, Verbier Academy & Festival and Schloss Elmau.
+He took part in the Eggenfelden Klassisch, Valdres Sommersymfoni, Koblenz, Musikdorf Ernen and Beethoven Bonn Festivals, attended IMS Prussia Cove Open Chamber Music and gave performances with the Nash Ensemble.

+His solo work has included concertos with the Zagreb Soloists, Rotterdam Philharmonic Strings, European Union Chamber, Young Musicians and Oxford Symphony orchestras, a performance of the Walton Concerto at St. John’s Smith Square, and the premiere of a new work by Desmond Clarke at Milton Court, Barbican.
 Sought after as a chamber musician, he has taken part in the Bad Kissinger Sommer Festival (Germany), Schubertiade Festival (Austria), Musique à Marsac (France), Accademia dei Cameristi (Italy), and the Next Generation Festival in Bad Ragaz (Switzerland).
 He has collaborated with Ana Chumachenko, Maxim Vengerov, Lawrence Power, Tabea Zimmermann, Steven Isserlis and Franz Helmerson.
-Between 2011-14 he was a member of the Celan Quartet, undertaking residencies at the Wye Valley Chamber Music Festival and Musikdorf Ernen (Switzerland).

-Timothy plays on a Viola by Peregerino di Zanetto c1565-75 generously on a temporary loan from Beares International Violin Society.
+Timothy plays on a Viola by Peregerino di Zanetto c1565-75 generously on temporary loan from Beares International Violin Society.